 Penalties and exemptions

-The penalty for not having health insurance is paid on your tax return itself—either Form 1040, Form 1040A or Form 1040EZ.
+For tax years prior to 2019, the penalty for not having health insurance is paid on your tax return itself.
 However, even if you don't have insurance, you may still be able to avoid paying the penalty by qualifying for an exemption.
 Exemptions can be claimed two ways:

 - Some are claimed directly on your tax return.
 These include exemptions for going uninsured for less than three months or because you cannot find affordable insurance.